bernhardAxonIvy/doc/source/engine-guide/integration/reverse-proxy/microsoft-iis/index.rst

 * **Rewrite Rule** configures the rule for url rewriting.
 This will add a new rule :code:`ivy-route-all` to the :guilabel:`Default Website`.
-This will route all traffic to the Axon.ivy Engine which runs on the same host at :code:`http://localhost:8080`.
-You may adjust this rule according to your needs when your Axon.ivy Engine runs on a different host.
+This will route all traffic to the Axon Ivy Engine which runs on the same host at :code:`http://localhost:8080`.
+You may adjust this rule according to your needs when your Axon Ivy Engine runs on a different host.
 We also recommend to :ref:`limit the access <reverse-proxy-secure-path>` to specific applications by only route the application which is needed by your users.
 You can do that by changing the pattern of the rule to :code:`YOUR-APP.*` e.g.